 4. The people weren't as friendly as the neighbors

-On top of that, we'd just come from Bosnia where the people were incredibly friendly, funny and excited to talk with us.
+On top of everything else, we'd just come from Bosnia where the people were incredibly friendly, funny and excited to talk with us.
 Many of the people we met in Croatia were lacking in this department.

 5. Our feelings are relative